Introduction to Gunma

 Gunma is located in the northwest of the Kanto region, about two hours from Tokyo.
 A large portion of the prefecture is mountainous and the remaining—including most of Gunma’s largest cities—are in the plains.
 Three major mountains—Mt.
 Akagi, Mt.
 Haruna, and Mt.
 Myogi—dominate Gunma’s landscape.

-For those interested in culture, you’ll not find it lacking in Gunma—the summer is filled with festivals, there are plenty or temples, shrines, and other religions sites, and many places in Gunma offer demonstrations, examples, and instruction in traditional arts, crafts, cooking, etc.
+For those interested in culture, you’ll not find it lacking in Gunma—the summer is filled with festivals.
+There are also plenty of temples, shrines and other religious sites, and many places in Gunma offer demonstrations, examples, and instruction in traditional arts, crafts, cooking, etc.

 Facts & Figures